Biden sailing, not sinking

 DID HE HAVE TO BUY A PACK OF 12 BIRTHDAYS?

 KABC: “Costco Wholesales stores, and especially their food courts, have a certain charm that goes beyond those $1.50 hot dogs.
 That's why when little Armando Martinez wanted a party for his fourth birthday - he knew just the place for the celebration.
 ‘He is obsessed with Costco,’ said his aunt Miriam Zakaria, who shared photos and videos of the festivities with Eyewitness News.
-The Costco Warehouse in Norwalk shut down the food court so that Armando could invite all of his friends to celebrate his birthday with him.
+The Costco Warehouse in Norwalk [California] shut down the food court so that Armando could invite all of his friends to celebrate his birthday with him.
 He even had a Costco hat and badge for the special occasion!
 The party included all things Costco, from tasty samples to Costco ‘membership cards.’”

 AND NOW, A WORD FROM CHARLES…